vestrada64/WDI-DT-55/work/w01/d3/04-js-functions-lab/js-functions-lab.md

 Here are the functions:

 1. (_completed above_) Define a function, as a function declaration, `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest of them.
 If they are the same, return that number.
-Use the if-then-else construct.
+Use the if-else construct.

 2. Define a function, as a function expression, `maxOfThree` that takes three numbers as arguments and returns the largest of them.